schollz/raspberry-pi-turnkey/README.md

 Have you ever wanted to startup a Raspberry Pi *without having to SSH or attach a keyboard* to add your WiFi credentials?
 This is particularly useful when you are making a Raspberry Pi that needs to be deployed somewhere where supplying the credentials via SSH or attaching a keyboard isn't an option.

+You can [follow the instructions below](#instructions-to-create-image) to create a turnkey image, or you can just download my latest one at [https://raspberry-pi-turnkey.schollz.com/2018-02-17-turnkey.img](https://raspberry-pi-turnkey.schollz.com/2018-02-17-turnkey.img) (3GB).

 # Usage

-These instructions allow you to create a flashable image that when booted on a Pi will allow a user to connect to a login screen via an access point hosted by the Pi.
-To connect a new Pi to the internet, you simply sign in to a WiFi AP named "ConnectToConnect" (password same) and navigate to `192.168.4.1` where you'll see a login form.
+Once you boot the Pi with this image, you will see a WiFi AP named "ConnectToConnect" (password same).
+Connect to it and navigate to `192.168.4.1` where you'll see a login form.

 <p align="center">
   <img src="https://i.imgur.com/NeWmrlk.png"/>
 </p>

 When the WiFi credentials are entered onto the login form, the Pi will modify its internal `wpa_supplicant` to conform to them so that it will be connected to the net.
+The Pi will then reboot itself using those WiFi credentials.
+If the credentials are not correct, then the Pi will reboot back into the AP mode to allow you to re-enter them again.

 _Note:_ The Raspberry Pi is **not** a fast computer.
 When you see the AP and connect to it, it may take up to a minute for the page at `192.168.4.1` to appear.
 Also, if you enter the wrong WiFi credentials, it will have to reboot twice to reset the Pi to allow you to enter the credentials again.
 So try to enter them right the first time!

+# Instructions to create image

+The following are the step-by-step instructions for how I create the turnkey image.
+If you don't want to download the image I created above (I don't blame you), then follow these to make one exactly the same.

-# 1. Flash Raspbian Stretch Lite
+## 1. Flash Raspbian Stretch Lite

 Starting from version [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) version 2017-11-29.